pkhuong/barrierd/README.md

     epoll_wait returned 1 after 0.043 ms.

 `perf stat` will give you an overview of how often any tracepoint triggers.
-Make sure to test this on several CPUs, the breakdown of events varies across cores.
+Make sure to test this on several CPUs, as the breakdown of events varies across cores.

     sudo perf stat -C 5 -e \